For consumers For business

 Rated: Great

-Affordable, ethical and on-trend.
-Germany’s Armedangels get a ‘Great’ rating across the board from us.
-The brand covers all the basics for women, men and kids.
-Armedangels quality and long-lasting pieces are made from eco-friendly and certified materials, like Global Organic Textile Standard (GOTS) certified cotton.
+Innovative, responsible, and on-trend.
+Germany’s Armedangels gets a top score overall from us.
+The brand covers all the basics in womenswear, menswear, and kidswear.
+Armedangels' quality and long-lasting pieces are made from lower-impact and certified materials, like Global Organic Textile Standard (GOTS) certified cotton.
 The brand also adopted the Fair Wear Foundation Code of Conduct to protect its workers abroad.
-Its products are available in sizes XS-XL.

 See the rating.